Pick one this week, work on it during your rec games, and let it become automatic. Rome wasn't built in a day, and neither is a 5.0 game.

 When a drive comes at you with pace, your instinct might be to back up.
 Don't.
 Backpedaling opens your paddle face and creates a pop-up that your opponent will happily put away.

-Instead, stay strong in your stance, keep your weight on the balls of your feet, and think about punching the ball back with your arm and shoulder.
 Meet the ball in front of your body, about 8–12 inches outside your hip, and stick the landing.
-It's a fearless mentality that takes practice, but it transforms how you handle pace.
+It's a fearless mentality that takes practice, but it transforms how you handle pace at the kitchen line.

 5. Tame the Happy Feet

 Some players move too much during dinking.
 They step in and out constantly, twist themselves up, and suddenly they're out of position when a speed-up comes.
 The solution is efficiency: one step in any direction.
-If the ball is short, step in.
-If it's deep, take a drop step back.
-Stay parallel to the net, keep your chest facing the court, and avoid unnecessary footwork.
-When you do need to move laterally, use a quick double shuffle or take the ball out of the air with a volley.
-Less movement means you're ready for whatever comes next.

-6. Hit Forward, Not Down
+6. Hit Forward, Not Down: A Costly Pickleball Habit

 That juicy, high ball looks like a winner.
 You swing hard, pull your paddle up, and watch it sail into the tape.
 The culprit?
 You're thinking about hitting down instead of hitting forward.